top of page

 What If You Listened to a Different Voice?

-The one you use for your partner, friends, kids, the dog.
-You know the one.
-It's kind, loving, caring, compassionate, understanding--
+There is another voice inside you.
+A quieter one.
+The one you use for your partner, friends, kids, and even your dog.
+You know the one I mean.
+It's kind, loving, caring, compassionate, and understanding—for everyone else but you!

 It's your Inner Coach.

-She might sound like:
+She might say things like:

 • “You’re allowed to be tired.
 Let’s figure out what you need.”